 In order to make the Arduino do anything, it must be programmed.
 Programming the Arduino is done in the Arduino IDE software (located on your computer).
 Basic programming requirements are needed to program the Arduino.
 For basic programs, an outline of the code structure will be demonstrated in this document.
-Although the Arduino uses the programming language C/C++, special lines of code are required to run the Arduino.
+The Arduino uses a version of the programming language C/C++, with special lines of code to run the Arduino.